Mazie Hirono: Gun control

 In 2016, she participated in the Chris Murphy gun control filibuster.
 Hirono expressed disappointment when the Democrat-proposed Feinstein Amendment (banning the sale of firearms to individuals on the terrorist watchlist) and the Republican-backed background check expansion and alert system (regarding guns being sold to terrorist watchlist suspects) both failed to pass the Senate.

 Health care

-On July 28, 2017, two months after undergoing surgery for stage-four kidney cancer, Hirono spoke on the Senate floor and voted against the so-called "skinny repeal" of the Affordable Care Act (Obamacare).
+On July 28, 2017, two months after undergoing surgery for stage-four kidney cancer, Hirono spoke on the Senate floor and voted against the so-called "skinny repeal" of the Affordable Care Act (also known as Obamacare).
 MSNBC reporter Kyle Griffin filmed Hirono's speech and posted it on Twitter.

-In January 2019, during the 2018–19 United States federal government shutdown, Hirono was one of 34 senators to sign a letter to Commissioner of Food and Drugs Scott Gottlieb recognizing the efforts of the FDA to address the effect of the government shutdown on the public health and employees while expressing alarm "that the continued shutdown will result in increasingly harmful effects on the agency's employees and the safety and security of the nation's food and medical products."
+In January 2019, during the 2018–19 United States federal government shutdown, Hirono was one of 34 senators to sign a letter to Food and Drugs Commissioner Scott Gottlieb recognizing the efforts of the Food and Drug Administration (FDA) to address the effect of the government shutdown on the public health and employees while expressing alarm "that the continued shutdown will result in increasingly harmful effects on the agency's employees and the safety and security of the nation's food and medical products."

 Hirono is a supporter of Medicare for All.